monikase/AI_Ethics/Fairness_Implementation_Playbook/0_Fairness_Implementation_Playbook.md

 - fairness-specific backlog tasks
 - fairness-enhanced Definition of Done

-When fairness issues require technical mitigation, teams apply methods from the:

-👉 **Advanced Architecture Cookbook (AAC)**
+When fairness issues require technical mitigation, teams apply methods from **Advanced Architecture Cookbook (AAC)**

 This ensures that fairness is implemented not only procedurally, but also technically.